nerooc/graphs/Lab05/README.md

 where:
 - `LAYERS` is required integer argument representing number of middle layers (without first layer - source, and the last one - sink) of a flow net
-- `VERTICES_NUMBERS` is optional list argument containing numbers of vertices corresponding to number of vertices in each of middle layer.
-Unless provided, program will randomly generate number of vertices in each of middle layer.
+- `VERTICES_NUMBERS` is optional list argument containing numbers of vertices corresponding to number of vertices in each of middle layers.
+Unless provided, program will randomly generate number of vertices in each of middle layers.